moneyadviceservice/react_library/README.md

 ## Deploying the [documentation](https://moneyadviceservice.github.io/react_library/)
 Documentation will automatically updated via TravisCI when changes are made to the master branch if the build is successfull.
 It is available online as a GitHub Page at [https://moneyadviceservice.github.io/react_library/](https://moneyadviceservice.github.io/react_library/).

-To generate the Styleguidist documentation to the `dist-docs` directory:
+To generate the Styleguidist documentation to the `dist-docs` directory on your local machine:
 ```shell
   $ npm run docs:build
 ```